rrobbes/EngineeringOfMobileSystemsV2/20-QandA/README.md

 If you are aware of an incompatibility or simply have some doubts about a specific incompatibility, do let me know.
 Write it in some kind of "readme" file in the project.

+### I'm doing the project alone.
+So do I have to do 'only' the requirements for everyone to get the maximum points or can I get extra points for doing the requirements dedicated to group works?

+If you're alone, you only need to do the functionality of the "alone" requirements to get full points on functionality.
+If you do more than that (e.g. group requirements while alone), I will consider it in some ways (I might be more lenient on style issues, and/or a small bonus).
+For sure it's going to be a good learning experience for you!

+### Is it okay if a component is not working on the web in expo but both in android and ios?

+Yes.
+It's much better than the opposite (working on web but not on ios/android).
+I will try on devices/simulators.

 ## "Technical" questions

 ### difference between useState variants